 Alexander, said another cause of failed addiction treatment is treating the problem as merely a physical one.
 At this point, he reinforced that he has first-hand experience with the destructive powers of addiction and he works with a vastly experienced team, most of who were former drug addiction patients who had undergone successful full recovery.

 Alexander further indicated that there’s a reason a person indulges in drug use, and unless an experienced therapist understands this reason, only then can he help the patient to understand it and make him less prone to return to the substance abuse even after treatment.

 “At other times, some treatment centres use the wrong drug replacement therapies, making the patient become addicted to a new drug, which then makes the entire process more complicated,” Alexander said.

 Sanctuary Lodge Essex Introduces More Affordable Quality Treatment

 The media conference which was held at the city press conference hall in Hallstead, Essex was at the occasion to formerly announce the acquisition of leading facilitator of residential addiction treatment centres, Addiction Helper (Addiction Treatment Limited) by UK Addiction Treatment Limited (UKAT).

-The event which was hosted by CEO of UKAT, Eytan Alexander and CEO of London-based Addiction Helper, Daniel Gerrard, also had in attendance top management staff, health care professionals and representatives of drug companies, as well as community leaders and influencers, and other interested members of the public.
+The event which was hosted by CEO of UKAT, Eytan Alexander and CEO of London-based Addiction Helper, Daniel Gerrard, also had in attendance top management staff, health care professionals and representatives of drug companies, as well as community leaders from Braintree District Council and influencers, and other interested members of the public.